-John Lewis' Graphic Novel Wins 4 American Library Association Awards
+John Lewis' Graphic Memoir Wins 4 American Library Association Awards

 Books

-John Lewis' Graphic Novel Wins 4 American Library Association Awards
+John Lewis' Graphic Memoir Wins 4 American Library Association Awards

 The American Library Association announced its annual children's book awards Monday.
 While the Caldecott and Newbery medals are the best known of these honors, this year, one of the lesser-known awards might attract the most attention.

-That's because the Coretta Scott King Award for best African-American author went to Rep. John Lewis and his collaborator Andrew Aydin for March: Book Three, a graphic novel that is the third installment in the civil rights leader's memoir.
+That's because the Coretta Scott King Award for best African-American author went to Rep. John Lewis and his collaborator Andrew Aydin for March: Book Three, the third installment in the civil rights leader's graphic memoir.

 Lewis' book also won three other awards from the library association — the first time an author has won that many awards in a single year.
 In November, March won a National Book Award.